jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 This chapter is titled "The Tasks of the Director - what to tell the actors and where to put the camera."
 It's a practical guide on what directors should do on a movie set.

-This chapter starts by Mamet saying many directors don't keep it simple, don't write proper movie scripts, don't make a shot list, and thus get stuck shoting too many takes because "they don't know what they want to take a picture of".
+This chapter starts by Mamet saying many directors don't keep it simple and write proper movie scripts, make a good shot list, and thus get stuck shoting too many takes because "they don't know what they want to take a picture of".
 If they were to follow KISS, and find the objective of the scene before going on set, they'd only need a few takes.
 For example, if a scene is to _arrive early_, then the director tells the actor "go to the door, try the door, and sit down.
 That is literally what you tell him.
 Nothing more."

 Mamet here wants to help directors work with actors; particularly if actors over-act and try to make the scene about them and not the objective.
 Over-acting ruins a movie by distracting the audience.
 Nails, lumber, and shingles come together to make a house.
-Likewise, writers, directors, and actors should stay on task and work together to make a story.
+A craftsman would never use lumber for a roof, or shingles for a frame.
+Likewise, writers, directors, and actors should do their job and work together to make a story.
 When components keep it simple, you'll have a well constructed house and movie.

 Old-time movies were good at keeping things simple.
 Actors were thus effective and memorable.
 Similarly, the director doesn't need to over think his directions.
 When the actor in the _get a retraction_ scene asks "how do I walk down the hallway?", the director can, because he's read the script and worked hard to create the shot list, listen to his subconcious that's already worked on that question, and say what he thinks "I don't know...quickly."
-That's how making a good movie can seem like luck, but is really the result of working hard on the script and the shot list.
+That's how making a good movie can seem like luck and "talent", but is really the result of working hard on the script and the shot list.

 For whatever reason, usually lack of formal theatre stage training, underemploymnet, and anxiety to advance their careers, contemporary actors too often resort to performance acting and try to 'emote', and 'discover', when their job is to simply act each beat as simply as possible.
-The contemporary director's job then is containing the contemporary impulses of actors.
+The contemporary director's job is thus containing the impulses of actors.

-Like acting, dialogue should be direct.
+Like acting, dialogue should be direct and simple.
 Dialogue should not be spoken diaries of a character's idosyncratic thoughts.
 Nor should they talk about the plot.
 Dialogue is simple statements about what the character wants.
 Let the audience wonder why he wants what he does.
 When the director makes a good shot list, and tells the story with pictures, the dialogue is "sprinkles on the ice cream cone".
 Basically, a good movie still make sense if watched on mute.

 Mamet now answers what a director should tell the crew.
-Particularly when they repeatedly ask "where do I put the camera".
-Like with answering actors questions, this question is best answered by the subconscious whose thought about the script and shot list in great detail, thus the answer is usally a well justified "over there".
+Particularly when they-repeatedly-ask "where do I put the camera".
+Like with answering actors questions, this question is best answered by the subconscious whose thought about the script and shot list in great detail.
+Thus the answer is usally a well justified "over there".
 Mamet admits he's a writer, and not a brilliant visual director, so he says he's telling the reader what he knows; which is to keep things simple, and shot the basic shot as per the shot list.
 Mamet reiterates again there is no such thing as a interesting angle.
 The movie should be interesting, not individual shots.
-Just keep things simple and shoot the shot.
+Director's should Just keep things simple and shoot the shot.

 Mamet's ideal movie set is like a photo shoot.
-Thing of these shots"
+Think of these shots:

 1. Shot of a hallway.
 2. Actoring walking down it.